 Housing and Meals

+Earn 12-18 credits per semester (courses are 3 credits unless otherwise noted.)
 Students have the option of taking courses in English and in Spanish, as well as the opportunity to complete a 3 or 6 credit internship, and/or completing a Global Business Certificate.
-For the most current listing of course descriptions, course availability per term, and downloadable syllabi, visit the CAPA site.
+For the most current listing of course descriptions, course availability per term, and downloadable syllabi visit the CAPA site.

 Note that some of the courses offered are set by the university and are subject to change up until the start of the program.